doc4d/docs/docs/ViewPro/method-list.md

 #### Example

-To change the size of the second column and set the header, the following code:
+To change the size of the second column and set the header, you write:

 ```4d
 C_OBJECT($column;$properties)